kc-z-e-n/PopcornTogether/README_MS2.md

 Using the [Create-react-app](https://create-react-app.dev/docs/getting-started/) functon gave us a quick jumpstart to creating a react app, it also provided structural syntax for our subsequent files.

-Another general issues we encountered was the integration of frontend and backend.
+Another general issue cowe encountered was the integration of frontend and backend.
 We made many mistakes regarding the use of axios, and the backend routes.
 We found that incorporating logs via the use of <ins>alert</ins>, <ins>console.log</ins>, and <ins>console.error</ins> helped us to debug these issues easier.

 ### Backend